SiliconLabs/circuitpython_slc_cli_linux/readme.md

 As well as the slc-cli .zip file and a Silicon Labs SDK, you will need:

-- Python 3.3 or higher.
-- pip (download option with Python)
-- Java 64 bit JVM version 11 or higher, available through [Amazon Correto](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).
-Note that some files, such as the Windows .msi files, can be found on the [releases page](https://github.com/corretto/corretto-11/releases).
+- Java 64 bit JVM version 17 or higher, available through [Amazon Correto](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html).
+Note that some files, such as the Windows .msi files, can be found on the [releases page](https://github.com/corretto/corretto-17/releases).

 ## Installation

 1. Unpack the slc-cli zip file.
-2. Run `pip install -r requirements.txt`

-   If you get an `EnvironmentError`, run `pip install --user -r requirements.txt`

-   If you are running `slc` with a Python version other than your system default, add the Python path to the command, for example: `your/python/path -m pip install -r requirements.txt`
-3. (Optional) To call slc-cli from anywhere in your system, add the path to the downloaded slc-cli command line to your PATH.
+1. (Optional) To call slc-cli from anywhere in your system, add the path to the expanded slc-cli to your PATH.
+If you skip this step on Mac or Linux systems, preface all calls to 'slc' with './' as in './slc', assuming you are following this procedure in the current directory.
-4. Configure slc-cli to find the GSDK location, for example (assuming the SDK was installed through Simplicity Studio 5):
+1. Configure slc-cli to find the GSDK location, for example (assuming the SDK was installed through Simplicity Studio 5):

     `slc configuration --sdk <SSv5 installation>\developer\sdks\gecko_sdk_suite\v3.1\`

+    or if the sdk was downloaded via github, this by default would be in:

+    `slc configuration --sdk <user_directory>/SimplicityStudio/SDKs/gecko_sdk`

     Then all commands that use an SDK will use this configured location.
 If you do not do this, you must specify the SDK path with the --sdk option each time you issue a command, such as `generate` discussed below.

 `slc --help` provides details on usage and a list of available commands. `slc <command> -h` shows all options for the command.

-Run `slc <command> <command options>` to use the default Python installation, or `your\python\path slc ...` to use a different version of Python.
+Running `slc <command> <command options>` uses the default Java installation.
+To use a Java installation other than the current default (run `java -version` to determine that) you can always use `<path_to_your_java> -jar slc.jar <command> <command options>`

 ## Generating a Project